 Funding your PayPal account

 With your PayPal account funded, or with a bank account and credit card backup set up, you are now ready to make a deposit at an NJ online casino and start playing.
+Most gaming sites can also then link your accounts so future PayPal deposits can take as little effort as a single click.

 Withdrawing from NJ online casinos to PayPal